Side-heated Rayleigh-B\'enard Convection

-We expect that side-heating enhances the LSC, and perhaps also increases the vertical heat transfer rate.
-Indeed, the heated fluid is lighter around the side heater and forms an upwelling jet, which dictates the LSC as indicated in Fig. \ref{fig1}\textit{B}.
-Here, the thermal energy is partially converted into the fluid kinetic energy of the LSC and partially stored in the bulk.
+We expect the addition of side heating to enhance the large-scale circulation, and perhaps also to increase the vertical heat transfer rate.
+Shown in \cref{fig1}(b), the fluid near the sidewall is heated and becomes lighter, thus forming an upwelling jet that feeds a clockwise large-scale circulation.
+Therefore, the thermal energy provided by sidewall heating is partly converted into the fluid kinetic energy that enhances the large-scale circulation.

-With a constant bottom heating power $Q_b = 100$ W and side-heating power in the range of $Q_s = 10-100$ W, the flow speed can be nondimensionalized as the Reynolds number $\mbox{Re} = UL/\nu$ in the bulk.
-The sidewall power can be represented by the \textit{power} Grashof number $\mbox{Gr}_q = \alpha gL^2 Q_s/\lambda \nu^2$, which is a measure of relative strength between the buoyancy force due to heating and that of viscosity \cite{schlichting1960boundary}.
-Here, $\lambda$ is the thermal conductivity of the fluid.
-In comparison with the Grashof number $\mbox{Gr} = \alpha g L^3 (T_s - T_\infty)/\nu^2$, the power Grashof number is defined directly through the input heating power $Q_s$ instead of the heating-power-induced temperature difference $T_s - T_\infty$.
-The far field temperature $T_\infty$ in our case can be regarded as the bulk temperature, $T_\infty = T_c$.
+With a constant bottom heating power $Q_b = 100$ W and side-heating power in the range of $Q_s = 10-100$ W, the flow speed can be nondimensionalized as the Reynolds number $\Reyy{} = UL/\nu$ shown in \cref{fig2}(a).
+In \cref{fig2}(a), the sidewall power is also nondimensionalized as the \textit{power} Grashof number $\Gr{}_q = \alpha gL^2 Q_s/(\lambda \nu^2)$, which is a measure of the relative strength between buoyancy and viscous effects \citep{schlichting1960boundary}.
+Here, $\lambda$ is the fluid thermal conductivity.
+In comparison with the Grashof number $\Gr{} = \alpha g L^3 (T_s - T_\infty)/\nu^2$, the power Grashof number is defined directly through the input heating power $Q_s$ instead of the sidewall temperature difference $T_s - T_\infty$.
+Far field temperature $T_\infty$ in our case can be taken as the bulk temperature.

-The dependence of Re on the side-heating strength is shown in Fig. \ref{fig2}\textit{A}.
-The monotonic increase of Re with Gr$_q$ shows that the bulk flow speed is indeed accelerated by the side-heating power.
-From the boundary layer theory \cite{schlichting1960boundary}, the buoyancy-driven flow speed near a vertical wall scales with the Grashof number Gr as $U \propto \mbox{Gr}^{1/4}$.
-Using the relationship between the two Grashof numbers \cite{schlichting1960boundary}, namely $\mbox{Gr} \propto \mbox{Gr}_q^{4/5}$, we have the scaling law $\mbox{Re} (U) \propto \mbox{Gr}^{1/4} \propto \mbox{Gr}_q^{1/5}$.
-This is found to be consistent with our experimental data, as shown in Fig. \ref{fig2}\textit{A}.
-As $Q_s$ reduces to 0, flow velocity drops to the conventional LSC value, which corresponds to Re $\sim 1000$ in our range of Ra \cite{ahlers2009heat}, and the direction of LSC becomes arbitrary but along the diagonal planes of the convection cell.
+The monotonic increase of $\Reyy{}$ with $\Gr{}_q$ shows that the bulk flow speed is indeed accelerated by the side-heating power.
+From the boundary layer theory \citep{schlichting1960boundary}, the buoyancy-driven flow speed near a vertical wall scales with the Grashof number $\Gr{}$ as $U \propto \Gr{}^{1/4}$.
+Using the relationship between the two Grashof numbers \citep{schlichting1960boundary}, namely $\Gr{} \propto \Gr{}_q^{4/5}$, we have the scaling law $\Reyy{}\propto \Gr{}^{1/4} \propto \Gr{}_q^{1/5}$.
+This is found to be consistent with our experimental data, as shown in \cref{fig2}(a).
+As $Q_s$ reduces to 0, flow velocity drops to the conventional \RBC{} value, which corresponds to $\Reyy{}\sim 1000$ in our range of $\Ra{}$ \citep{ahlers2009heat}.
+Without side heating, the direction of large-scale circulation becomes arbitrary but stays along one of the vertical diagonal planes of the convection cell.